 The only difference between the Visitor, eVisitor and ETA visa is the fee for application.

-Public transport in Sydney is very well organized.
+Sydney’s public transport system is very well organized.
 Its transport system consists of network of trains, buses, light rail lines, airport links and ferry services.

 Most likely you will be using all types of transport, and thankfully they made the ticketing system simple.